EnterpriseDB/tpa/RELNOTES.md

 ## Notable changes

-- Add support for Postgres 16
+- TPA-551 Add support for Postgres 16

+  TPA can now install Postgres 16 with the M1 architecture.
+  - postgres binary (TPA-547)
+  - DJ and Simon's installation guide
+  - repositories (TPA-577)

 ## Minor changes

-- Add SUSE entries for etcd and patroni package lists
+- TPA-534, TPA-535 Add SUSE entries for etcd and patroni package lists

-- Adjust EFM dependency lists to use JDK 11 by default, except on platforms where it is not available
+- TPA-548 Adjust EFM dependency lists to use JDK 11 by default, except on platforms where it is not available (Debian 9 and Ubuntu 18.04)

+- TPA-545 Don't exclude PGDG packages if no EDB repositories are in use

+  When using EDB repositories, we exclude barman-related packages and psycopg2 packages from the PGDG repositories; if no EBD repositories are in use, we now don't exclude these packages.

+## Bugfixes

+- TPA-536 Construct docker image names correctly

+  A locally built docker base image has no digest, so we refer to it by its tag when building the final image.

+- TPA-564 Flatten configuration keys for extensions in postgres config

+  Instead of supplying configuration keys for extensions as a nested dictionary, which doesn't work, we format them as

+    extension_name.config_key: "value"

+  and put them in a single flat list.

+- TPA-537 Fix tests to use correct schema on bdr3 clusters

+- TPA-569 Ensure apache service is enabled and started for pg-backup-api

+- TPA-471 Run pg-backup-api tests with correct permissions

+- TPA-440 Ensure apache service is enabled and started for PEM

 ## v23.22 (2023-09-05)